Gegori1/SVR-Least-Square-Percentage/README.md

 # SVR-Least-Square-Percentage

-SVR Least Square with Percentage Error format
+This repository is a Python implementation of LS SVR based on a percent error metric only using equality constraints, by means of cvxopt as base solver.

 -	Bayesian Optimization: all files related to hyperparameter optimization

 -	Library: SVR-LS percentage format library

 -	Model_Comparison: Comparison between standard models and presented model